 Any paid preparer who prepares a taxpayer's return must also sign as "preparer".
-If a firm or corporation prepares the return, it should be signed in the name of the firm or corporation.
+If a firm or corporation prepares the return, it should be signed in the name of the preparer on behalf of the firm or corporation.

 If you wish to allow the Tax Division to contact your paid preparer should questions arise about your return, check the appropriate box above the preparer's name.